Sahilj11/Learning-notes/Notes/MCA/2nd sem/AI.md

 ![](../../statics/Pasted%20image%2020240309153024.png)

+time complexity: - Same as DFS
+Space complexity:- same as time complexity of BFS (It has to remember every node it is generated)

 **Issues**
 1. Amount of time needed to generate all the nodes is considerable because of the time complexity.
 2. Memory constraint is also a major hurdle because of space complexity.
 3. The Searching process remembers all unwanted nodes, which is of no practical use for the search

-## Heuristic Search technique
+#### Informed Search(Heuristics)
-The basic idea of heuristic search is that, rather than trying all possible search paths, you try and focus on paths that seem to be getting you nearer your goal state
+- The basic idea of heuristic search is that, rather than trying all possible search paths, you try and focus on paths that seem to be getting you nearer your goal state

-**Heuristic Function**
+- Used when
+	- Problems for which no exact algorithms are known and one need to find approximate and appropritate solution .
+For eg. Computer vision
+	- Problem for which exact solution are known but computationally not feasible For eg. rubiks cube **Heuristic Function**
-A heuristic function, also known as a heuristic evaluation function or simply a heuristic, is a function that provides an estimate of how close a given state is to the goal state.
+- A heuristic function, also known as a heuristic evaluation function or simply a heuristic, is a function that provides an estimate of how close a given state is to the goal state.
-Heuristic functions are designed to exploit domain-specific knowledge or rules of thumb to prioritize exploration of states that are likely to lead to a solution.
+- Heuristic functions are designed to exploit domain-specific knowledge or rules of thumb to prioritize exploration of states that are likely to lead to a solution.

-### Types
-#### Hill Climbing
+**Hill Climbing**

 Hill climbing uses a simple heuristic function viz., the amount of distance the node is from the goal.
 This algorithm is also called Discrete Optimization Algorithm.

 **Steps**
 1. Put the initial node on the list of START.
 2. If (START is empty) or (STRAT = GOAL) terminate search.